Juliet Bourke

 School of Management and Governance - BA, LLB (UNSW) | LLM (Hons) (USyd) | PhD (Brunel University London)

 My primary areas of focus are diversity, inclusion, inclusive leadership, team performance and the future of work.
 I blend academic rigour with practitioner insights.
-Currently a Professor of Practice in the School of Management and Governance, as well as a board member and independent workplace consultant, I was previously a partner in Deloitte.
+Currently an Adjunct Professor in the School of Management and Governance, as well as a board member and independent workplace consultant, I was previously a partner in Deloitte.
 For ten years I led the National Diversity & Inclusion Consulting Practice in which capacity I advised global executives on D&I strategy and inclusive leadership.
-Prior to Deloitte I was a co-Founder of a boutique D&I consulting firm, and prior to that I worked in Government as a lawyer specialising firstly in criminal law and then human rights.
-As a sessional lecturer, I taught Organisational Behaviour at UNSW, and Advanced Discrimination Law at the University of Sydney.
+Prior to Deloitte I was a co-founder of a boutique D&I consulting firm, and prior to that I worked in government as a lawyer specialising firstly in criminal law and then human rights.
+As a sessional lecturer, I taught organisational behaviour at UNSW, and advanced discrimination law at the University of Sydney.

 From This Author